 Joy is available for one-on-one writing coaching, as well as speaking engagements and teaching a wide variety of writing workshops.
-If you or a group you know is feeling the yen to write, feel free to drop her a line on her "Contact" page.
+If you or a group you know wants to write, feel free to drop her a line on her "Contact" page.

 Lighthouse Writers Workshop

-Since 2009, Joy has taught a wide variety of writing and poetry workshops at Lighthouse Writers Workshop, the largest literary center in the West.
+Since 2009, Joy has taught a wide variety of writing and poetry workshops at Denver's Lighthouse Writers Workshop.
 Some of these include the popular Writing 101: Gotta Start Somewhere, Spark and ReSpark: A Creative Writing Refresh, Poetry 101, The Poetry of Play and Pleasure, Poetry Day Spa, and The Poetry of Affection.

 She has also offered four-week workshops on poets Denise Levertov, Christian Wiman, William Stafford, and Naomi Shihab Nye, as well as a recent recurring workshop, Writing for Personal Transformation, which focuses on writing for healing and self-understanding.

 In addition to her regular workshops, Joy also helps facilitate many of Lighthouse's community outreach programs.
 She teaches the Denver Central, Arvada, and Edgewater Library's Hard Times writing workshops, designed for people experiencing homelessness, mental health challenges, and other "hard times," as well as Writing to Be Free, a workshop for women transitioning out of incarceration.

 Joy was the recipient of Lighthouse's 2019 Beacon Award for Teaching Excellence.